Btibert3/nhl-shiny/README.md

 - [ ] put some liptsick on this pig
 - [ ] Modify / change the Forecasted Goals stepchart
 - [ ] Evaluate if the model should factor in time since last shot (rebounds)
+- [ ] Improve the rink plot to be interactive with mouse over detail